ecorey/Ordinals-Overview-Testnet-Regtest/README.md

 ----- START TESTNET ------

-1) .\bitcoind in -testnet using the d drive
+1) .\bitcoind in -testnet using the d drive to store the blockchain

     .\bitcoind -testnet -datadir="D:\BitcoinData" -txindex